mbrandonw/mbrandonw.github.io/_drafts/2015-01-27-solutions-to-natural-numbers.markdown

 pos_two * neg_two == neg_four
 ```

 Now, we have indeed constructed the integers from the natural numbers `Nat`, but there is something not quite right about this solution.
+In the definition of `+` we had to use the fact that `Nat` is comparable.
+Otherwise, the definition of `Z` depended on only the abstract properties of `Nat`.

+Turns out, there is a very general construction that can be used to make `Z` out of `Nat`, but it also works in many other situations.
+Even better, in a very precise since, it is the most universal way of constructing `Z` out of `Nat`.
+This will be the topic of a future post after the necessary concepts have been developed.
+This object is known as the “[Grothendieck group](http://en.wikipedia.org/wiki/Grothendieck_group)”, and it constructs an abelian group from a commutative monoid.

 I leave it as an exercise to develop the rest of the integer theory, in particular: